blinkbitcoin/charts/charts/lnd/README-backup.md

 **Security Features:**
 - No shell access (shell binaries removed for security)
-- Minimal attack surface with only required runtime dependencies
+- Minimal attack surface with only required runtime
+- Uses readonly macaroon for authentication

 Configure it in your values file: